th-1982/general-quiz-game/README.md

 5. Change the current working directory to the one where you want the cloned directory.
 6. Type git clone and paste the URL from the clipboard ($ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY)
 7. Press Enter to create your local clone.

+## Credits

+### Media
+* The background image and  End of the Quiz page image were taken from [pexels](https://www.pexels.com)
+* The image icon for the correct and wrong score were taken from [icon8](https://icons8.com/).
+* The 404 page image was taken from [pixabay](https://pixabay.com/illustrations/question-mark-question-response-1019820/)

+### Code

+Resources and inspiration came from many sources:

+* Geography Quiz by Ulrike Riemenschneider https://github.com/URiem/geography-game/blob/main/index.html - this was where I got the idea for my quiz.
+I enjoyed much of the functionality and features of his game and took inspriration from it as I was developing my own.
+* Code by Ulrike Riemenschneider https://github.com/URiem/geography-game helped me to set up the core functionality of the quiz.
+* The code  and instructions on how to build an online quiz were taken from youtube tutorial (stated above)
+* The following link gave me ideas how to validate user input https://www.freecodecamp.org/news/form-validation-with-html5-and-javascript/.
+* The functionality for keeping track of the score was inspired by the Love Maths project.
+* This README file was also taken and guided by the README file from https://github.com/URiem/geography-game/blob/main/README.md and https://github.com/Aylamccarthy/all-about-pokemon/blob/main/testing.md.
+* Some of the multiple-choice question and Code were also taken from https://dev.to/sulaimonolaniran/building-a-simple-quiz-with-html-css-and-javascript-4elp.
+* The multiple-choice question were also take from https://www.mentimeter.com/de-DE/blog/audience-energizers/55-free-trivia-and-fun-quiz-question-templates#geography, https://www.bbc.co.uk/bitesize/guides/zscvw6f/revision/2 and https://www.britannica.com/quiz/41-questions-from-britannicas-most-popular-world-history-quizzes.
+* The icons in the footer were taken from [Font Awesome](https://fontawesome.com/icons).

+### Acknowledgements

+I would like to thank:
+* My mentor Gareth McGirr for his help, feedback, advice, guidance and support.
+* The tutors, and slack community for their support.
+* My Family, for their encouragement and support along the way.